What is the sitemap feature in Oracle B2C Service and how can I use it for my site?

 The Sitemap page is an XML-formatted document on a web server that lists all the URLs for a site along with metadata for each URL, including the priority of each page and when it was last updated.
 Spiders use the page to crawl your end-user interface more intelligently rather than relying solely on links within the site.

 When a site is requested through Configuration Assistant, Sitemap is not enabled by default.
-If you wish to have it enabled, submit a service request with Technical Support.
+See Answer ID 12254: Sitemap and robots.txt for instructions on how to enable Sitemap through the Configuration Assistant.

 Alternatively, if your site is newly provisioned, then Sitemap is enabled.
 A Sitemap page is created and registered with Yahoo and Google.
 The XML output of the page is available at: